Dandruff: Root Causes and Support Strategies

 Once you feel better, you can start re-introducing higher histamine foods at limited amounts depending on how you tolerate them.
 However, even after re-introduction, keep high-histamine foods in your diet low to avoid histamine intolerance issues in the future.

 Beyond foods, other factors may also increase histamine intolerance.
 These factors may include chronic stress, toxins, environmental issues, and gut health issues.
-It is important that you address these health and lifestyle factors as well beyond your diet.
+Addressing these health and lifestyle factors as well beyond your diet is important.
 Reduce your stress levels, get 7 to 9 hours of restorative sleep each night, move your body regularly, reduce your exposure to environmental toxins, and address underlying gut health problems.
 You may learn more about histamine intolerance and what to do about it by reading this article.

 Histamine Intolerance, Are You Suffering From Histamine Intolerance?